 An aggregator is a website that search for deals across multiple websites and shows you the results in one place.
 For example, if you wanted to find a cheap flight from New York City to London, you could sit down and check American Airlines and then British Airways and then Iceland Air and then... or you could just head to a website like Skyscanner, which will check hundreds of airlines at once and show you which one is cheapest.

 Because students are a special fare class unto themselves, you'll often find the cheapest airfare using an online student travel agency's search -- student airfare finders like STA Travel can often beat the best prices aggregators can find, as the aggregator is searching "regular" fares while STA is searching student-specific fares.
 It's always a good idea to check a student travel agency's airfare price against the price found by an aggregator, though, as it's not consistent as to which will be cheapest.
+In general, though, if you're a student and looking to fly, STA should be your very first stop.

 Which Aggregators Are Best?